Okeanos/dotfiles-windows/README.md

 This has to be done manually; see [adoptium/installer#422](https://github.com/adoptium/installer/issues/422) for details.

 ## Modifying the `$PATH`

+Please note that the standard dotfiles already modify your Git Bash path in two ways:

+- They add `/c/Windows/System32/OpenSSH` to force all programs to use the Windows supplied version of OpenSSH (to make it compatible with KeePassXC by default)
+- The add `$HOME/bin` as a place where you can put binaries such as [`jq`](https://github.com/stedolan/jq) to make them easily accessible

 If `~/.path` exists, it will be sourced along with the other files, before any feature testing (such as [detecting which version of `ls` is being used](https://github.com/mathiasbynens/dotfiles/blob/aff769fd75225d8f2e481185a71d5e05b76002dc/.aliases#L21-L26)) takes place.